-And the slush ice then running in the Yukon grew thicker hourly, and the
+And the slush ice then running in the Yukon grew thicker hourly, and

-all navigation was at an end and there were no more boats.
+until all navigation was at an end and there were no more boats.

-the conversation, I remarked what a joy it was for me to stay with him
+the conversation, I remarked what a joy it was for me to stay with him constantly

-with my service wherever he went.
+my service wherever he went.
 When

 I suggested reading to him he said, Get Wrangell's Siberia and Polar Sea.